 A finished basement can be one of the simplest ways to add extra space to your home.
 It can be a good area for bedrooms, a family room or a playroom.

-As you get ready for your basement remodeling project, be aware that you may need to put in larger windows.
+As you get ready for your basement remodeling project, be aware that you may need to put in larger more energy efficient windows.
 Egress windows are large openings that offer a secondary exit in case of an emergency.
 They can also add more natural light and make your basement feel more inviting.

 Basement bedrooms and living spaces are required to have egress windows.
 Living rooms can be offices, TV rooms or workshops.
 This mandate also involves unfinished basements.
-Egress windows are important and serve as a peace of mind in case a house fire were to happen.
+Egress windows are important and serve as peace of mind in case a house fire were to happen.

 Basement Windows in Older Homes May Be Too Small